-HSD will release $4.25M in grant funding between now and the end of 2022.
+Historic South Downtown awarded $1M in funding in the first grant round, which ended in May.
+Historic South Downtown will release an additional $3.25M in grant funding between now and the end of 2022.

-In this RFP Round, HSD intends to award Capital Funding grants of up to $140,000 per award, and Program Funding grants from $10,000 to $35,000 per award.
+In this RFP Round, Historic South Downtown intends to award Capital Funding grants of up to $140,000 per award, and Program Funding grants from $10,000 to $35,000 per award.
 The exact number of grants awarded will be determined by the need demonstrated in responses to this RFP.

 There are no limitations for organizations applying to more than one funding round, submitting more than one project in any one funding round, or submitting funding requests for a single project in phases to more than one funding round.

 Successful applicants will engage in a contracting process with Historic South Downtown, which will include details about the disbursement schedule, performance benchmarks, and reporting requirements.
 Depending upon the project and size of budget, grant payments may be made in one lump sum, based on a reimbursement schedule, or defined performance benchmarks.
 All project funding for all rounds must be distributed and deliverables completed by December 2022.